In a Nutshell:

 If you’re curious to know more, let’s take a closer look.

-Osaki Champ Massage Chair Overview
+Osaki Champ Massage Chair Key Features

 The first thing to note about the Champ is that the design team behind the chair made no effort to hide its function.
 That’s not a huge surprise because not many chairs do that, and most people who suffer from chronic pain are a lot more interested in results than aesthetics.